AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/database-storage.md

 `const entities = ["id-1", "id-2", "id-3"];`

-This will enable you to create some utility functions which would slice the list of entities into separate chunks, a limit on the number of returned items and using the page as a cursor to get the next set of results when queried.
-Example:
+Using an index of keys enables you to create utility functions that would divide the list of entities into separate chunks.
+This practice creates a limit on the number of returned items and uses the page as a cursor to get the next set of results when queried.
+For example:

 ```js
 export function findPage<T>(